egmncyln/react_amazon-clone/README.md

 # Information

-This is a fake amazon clone app with shopping cart and login functionalies.
+This is a fake amazon clone app with shopping cart and login functionalities.

 # Technology Stack